zkkv/Talio/docs/agendas/agenda_week8.md

 * 16:00 - 16:05

 	__Demo showcase__
+	disconnect button inside a start page it's better to do the epics we have as well as possible than to make as many epics as possible
       * One person shows what the team has achieved on their computer
       * If TA has any feedback, the team should take it into account

 * 16:05 - 16:12